coinkite/coinkite-tap-proto/docs/protocol.md

 ### `change`

 TAPSIGNER users may change the CVC from the value printed on the card.
-This protects against theft when the owner's wallet is "borrowed."
+This protects against theft when the owner's wallet is "borrowed".

-The new CVC may be 6- to 32-bytes long.
+The new CVC may be 6- to 32-bytes digits long.
 It is encrypted (XOR) by the session key.

 The card must be backed-up at least once before this command is accepted or error code 425 (backup first) will result.